zjestrella-r7/plugin-sdk-docs/STYLE.md

 >  Add basic headers (to, from, subject, date) and body to IMAP MessageEvent.
 Process actual events from given inbox and send to queue.

->  Change sleep duration to frequency and remove filter for now
+>  Change sleep duration to interval and remove filter for now

 >  Refactor imap plugin for expandability to additional triggers and actions.
 Add in validation to Connection and Trigger input.